-We haven’t seen any considerable update or upgrade to Apple’s Mac Pro in a few years.
-Almost a year ago, however, Apple acknowledged the outcry for support of the Mac Pro by teasing that it’s working on an ‘upgradeable’ and ‘modular’ Mac Pro for 2019.
+We haven’t seen much in the way of Mac Pro upgrades or updates in a very long time.
+However, about a year ago, in April 2017, Apple recognized the public outcry for Mac Pro support by hinting that it’s working on a ‘modular’ and ‘upgradeable Mac Pro.

 But, given its modular nature, what will it look like?
 What will be upgradeable?
 Will the Mac Pro 2019 look like a beefier HomePod?
 Before we dive into these details over the next year or so, we need to lay out the basics.